zachwill/fred/README.md

 </code></pre>

-** NOTE **

-Normally, data is returned in dictionary format instead of XML.
-If you're looking for XML output, however, just pass in an `xml_output=True` argument to a method.
+**NOTE**: Normally, data is returned in dictionary format instead of XML.
+If you're looking for XML output, however, just pass in the `xml_output=True` argument to a method.

     >>> Fred().releases(xml_output=True)